 Parents and carers of children who have been identified as having SEND will be invited to meet with the class teacher termly.
-This may be as an extension of parents evening or as a separate meeting.
+This may be as part of parents evening or as a separate meeting.
 This will be an opportunity to review the child's progress and agree on new targets.
 The child's and parent's views will always be included as part of the review process.
 If parents find it difficult to come into school, teachers will endeavour to have a verbal meeting over the phone or find a mutually convenient way to ensure that termly discussions take place.

 A minority of children with complex needs (around 2% nationally) may require an Education Health and Care Plan.
-For more information about what this means please refer to https://www.northyorks.gov.uk/all-about-education-health-and-care-plans-and-requesting-assessment.
+For more information about what this means please refer to Education, health and care plan (EHCP) assessments for young people | North Yorkshire Council